4.2. Carrier effective mass

 To compute the effective mass using NanoDCAL code we have to perform the following steps:

-Band structure calculations;
+Band structure calculations:

 In the previous section (SOI), we already learned how:

-Set and execute the SCF calculation (step 2);
+gen_Si.py(step 1);Generate and execute the SCF calculation using the Python script

-From the step 3, we can analyze the \(E-k\) diagram and choose the \(k\)-direction in which the effective mass will be calculated.
+From step 3, we can analyze the \(E-k\) diagram and choose the \(k\)-direction in which the effective mass will be calculated.

-3.2.2.
+4.2.2.
 Effective mass calculation

 Effective mass input file